bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-Let&apos;s look at one small example.
-I prepared, here, an HTML document with a video player.
+<p>Let&apos;s look at one small example.
+I prepared, here, an HTML document
+with a video player.
 In order to include a video player in your document, just use the video HTML5 tag: video&#41; slash video.
 You indicate with the source tag the URL of the video file that will be